coralblocks/CoralProto/README.md

     extraField: int
 ```
 By doing that you can send an old version (without the field) to the new version and you can send a new version (with the field) to the old version.
 It is important to understand that you
-can do that without having to create a new message class, in other words, the message class will remain the same.
+can do that without having to create a new message class, in other words, the message class will remain the same (`ProtoMessage`).

 ## Evolving the Schema (major thorugh bumping the version)
 You can evolve the schema without breaking compatibility by creating a new and independent version of an existing message type.
 For example, you can evolve: